“Welcoming and relaxed apart-hotel by the sea; ideal for family holidays or romantic breaks outside school holidays”

 There are 15 apart-rooms spread between the main house and a quieter annexe; those in the former have a seaside-chic style whereas those in the latter have a contemporary-cool vibe.
 Beds are seriously comfy with doubles for adults and twin or bunk rooms for kids.
 Bathrooms have a shower and/or tub plus fluffy bathrobes (handy for the pool).
 Each room has a kitchenette, too, for preparing snacks.

 In the main house, each is elegantly decorated in stripes and seagrass flooring, with linen cushions and lovely nautical details.
-We especially liked ground-floor Family Suites and sea facing Family Apartments.
-All have 2 bedrooms (a double and a twin or bunk room), open-plan living areas and double doors opening onto a decked terrace and the sea-view garden beyond.
-These are the most popular rooms, so book early.
+We especially liked the sea facing Family Apartments, which have 2 bedrooms (a double and a twin or bunk room), open-plan living areas and double doors opening onto a decked terrace and the sea-view garden beyond.
+They are extremely popular so book early.
 Kids will love being close to the indoor pool!

 Of the upstairs Family Apartments, Caerhays was our favourite as it felt so spacious.
 Our kids loved Hemmick's attic bedroom and Porthluney's bunk room.
 You'll also find the sea-view Studios in the main house, these can interconnect and are ideal for a couple with a baby or 1 child.

 On our most recent visit, we stayed in one of the newer (dog-friendly) Slate Rooms.
 Hidden in an annexe at the back of the property, each one opens onto a small terrace and a quiet communal garden.
 Fresh white floorboards and contemporary leather armchairs filled the generous open-plan space, and the luxe ensuite wet-room was a welcome treat.